laPlacek/ng2-simple-tree/README.md

 ```

 ### From every other place in code
 Every tree can also be accessed from any other place in code.
-To do that however, the tree must be defined with a name:
+To do that the tree must be defined with a name:
 ```html
 <div simple-tree="CarsTree">
   <div>Cars</div>